kismetwireless/kismet-docs/devel/datasource.md

 In addition, there are some specific pitfalls when loading custom objects - be sure to check the  "Restoring vector and map objects" section of of the `tracked_component` docs!

+Currently storage code is not used, but may be leveraged in the future.

 ## Handling the DLT

 A datasource which is packet-based but does not conform to an existing DLT defined in Kismet will often need to provide its own DLT handler.